 A better point of distinction is this: quantum theory, in the form of the standard model - is a theory of the particles and forces at work in the universe.
 General Relativity is a theory of the spacetime background in which all those particles and forces interact - and so is an explanation of what gravity is.

 One great project of physics right now is to mesh these two physical theories together into a (so-called) "theory of everything".
 As of yet we cannot.
-There are some famous attempts: like string theory - but these are speculative and so far have failed to make predictions that are testable in practice.
+There are some famous attempts: like string theory or "loop quantum gravity" - but these are speculative and so far have failed to make predictions that are testable in practice.

 But now what about if we take the other great pillar of physics seriously - that of general relativity?
 What is the best interpretation of reality there?
 The interpretation there is that spacetime can be curved by matter.
 Both space and time are continuous entities - they do not have smallest units like particles do and moreover, the curvature of space around mass and energy is the explanation of gravity.

 That is to say: gravity is not a force.

 Since I began studying physics I have heard over and again how gravity is a force.
 Students in their first year of high school often hear about how forces are pushes or pulls and an example of a pull force is gravity.